jeffbass/imagenode/README.rst

 (acting as a test hub) on a Mac (or Linux computer).
 It tests that the **imagenode** software is installed correctly on the RPi and that the ``imagenode.yaml`` file has been copied and edited in a way that works.
-It tests that the **imagezmq** communication is working between the Raspberry Pi and the Mac.
+It tests that the **imageZMQ** communication is working between the Raspberry Pi and the Mac.
 It also tests the Picamera.
 It uses a "lighted" versus "dark" detector applied to a specified ROI.